Valeriy Lobanovskyi: Third stint at Dynamo Kyiv (1997–2002)

 In the summer of 1999, Shevchenko was sold to AC Milan, while the team's captain Oleh Luzhnyi was transferred to Arsenal.
-Dynamo won the domestic double for the third year in a row and ended their Champions League campaign in the second group stage.
+Dynamo won the domestic double for the third consecutive season and ended their Champions League campaign in the second group stage.
 The team was able to finish second in the first group stage, in a group which consisted of S.S.
 Lazio, Bayer Leverkusen and Maribor, but ended up third behind Bayern Munich and Real Madrid in the next round, having earned 10 points.

 Afterwards, Dynamo's second forward, Serhii Rebrov, was sold to Tottenham Hotspur and Kakha Kaladze was bought by AC Milan.
 With many key players sold, Dynamo Kyiv, which were also going through generational change, was not able to go past the first group stage in the next two seasons.
 Lobanovskyi won his last trophy in January 2002, when the team won its fourth CIS Cup, having entered the A-squad for the tournament for the first time since 1998.
 The team won all matches in the competition, defeating Spartak Moscow 4–3 in the final.

 Lobanovskyi was appointed manager of the Ukraine national side in March 2000.
 Once again he was co-managing Dynamo Kyiv and the national team.
 Lobanovskyi left Ukraine national team after the side failed to qualify for the 2002 World Cup, losing to Germany in the play-offs.

 Under his predecessor Yozhef Sabo, the national squad consisted almost exclusively of Dynamo Kyiv players.
 Lobanovskyi, despite his own obvious connection with Dynamo, initiated into the national squad many players outside of Dynamo.
 Anatoliy Tymoshchuk and Andriy Vorobey (from Shakhtar Donetsk), Dmytro Parfenov and Maksym Kalynychenko (from Spartak Moscow), Oleksandr Spivak (from Zenit St. Petersburg), Volodymyr Yezerskiy (from Dnipro) and Andriy Voronin (from Mainz) were all either initiated or given their first starting spots in the national team during his tenure.
 Together with the Dynamo generation of the late 1990s (Shevchenko, Rebrov, Husin, Vashchuk, Shovkovskyi) these players were to form, after Lobanovskyi's death, the core of the team that reached the 2006 World Cup quarter-finals – the first and only time Ukraine has ever qualified at the World Cup – managed by Oleh Blokhin who had worked under Lobanovskyi for 13 years as a Dynamo Kyiv and Soviet Union national team player.